 Full or partial scholarships are available for up to $500 per school year beginning in September of 2019.
 Funds are paid directly to the private music teacher on a semester basis.
 A student may reapply for additional funding for subsequent years.
 Three award winners will be chosen for the 2024-2025 school year.

 Selection of scholarship recipients is primarily based on dedication to music study and financial need.
-Applications are reviewed by an advisory committee made up of school and community string music advocates.
+Applications are reviewed by an advisory committee.